 Bicycles, 2 or 4 max. due to limited space; one or two pets; WiFi where available; extra cushions for top deck; gas barbecue; initial provisions according to your list; early boarding or late checkout; cleaning service.

-Le Boat’s self-hire yachts is offer a relaxing way to see, from the canals, lakes and rivers, some of the most beautiful regions of Europe, from handsome cities, quiet villages, rolling farmlands, and fringing mountains.
+Le Boat’s self-hire yachts offer a relaxing way to see, from the canals, lakes and rivers, some of the most beautiful regions of Europe, from handsome cities, quiet villages, rolling farmlands, and fringing mountains.
 You are the boss, you have chosen where you want to go, and now set the pace with the number of hours cruising, and when tie up to sightsee ashore or for the night.
 In Ontario, Canada, it’s stretches of the scenic Rideau Canal between Kingston and Ottawa.

 When to Go?